rikhuijzer/TuringTutorials/markdown/11-probabilistic-pca/11-probabilistic-pca.md

 $$
 is modeled via a Gaussian distribution.

-### Simulate data (a biologically motivated example)
+### A biologically motivated example

 We'll generate synthetic data to explore the models.
-The simulation is inspired by biological measurement of expression of genes in cells, and so you can think of the two dimensions as cells and genes.
+The simulation is inspired by biological measurement of expression of genes in cells, and so you can think of the two variables as cells and genes.
-While the human genome is (mostly) identical between all the cells in your body, there exist interesting differences in gene expression in different human tissues.
+While the human genome is (mostly) identical between all the cells in your body, there exist interesting differences in gene expression in different human tissues and disease conditions.
 Similarly, one way to investigate certain diseases is to look at differences in gene expression in cells from patients and healthy controls (usually from the same tissue).

 Usually, we can assume that the changes in gene expression only affect a subset of all genes (and these can be linked to diseases in some way).
 One of the challenges of this kind of data is to see the underlying structure, e.g. to make the connection between a certain state (healthy/disease) and gene expression.
 The problem is that the space we are investigating is very large (Up to 20000 genes across 1000s of cells).
-So in order to find structure in this data, we usually need to project the data into a lower dimensional subspace.
+So in order to find structure in this data, we usually need to project the data into a lower dimensional space.

 Here, we simulate this problem.
 Admittedly, this is a very simplistic example with far fewer cells and genes and a very straighforward relationship.
 We try to capture the essence of the problem, but then, unfortunately, real life problems tend to be much more messy.

 If you are not that interested in the biology, the more abstract problem formulation is to project a high-dimensional space onto a different space - in the case of PCA - a space where most of the variation is concentrated in the first few dimensions.
 So you will use PCA to explore underlying structure in your data that is not necessarily obvious from looking at the raw data itself.
-Or in mathematical terms, we aim to find the latent variable $z$.

 ```julia
 n_cells = 60